Pence says ‘Different times call for different leadership’ in video launching 2024 presidential bid

 Pence is staking his presidential hopes on Iowa as he launches a campaign that will make him the first vice president in modern history to take on his former running mate.

 Pence and his advisers see Iowa — the state that will cast the first votes of the GOP nominating calendar — as key to his potential pathway to the nomination.
-Its caucus-goers include a large portion of evangelical Christian voters, whom they see as a natural constituency for Pence.
+Its caucus-goers include a large portion of evangelical Christian voters, whom they see as a natural constituency for Pence, a social conservative who supports a national ban on abortion and often talks about his faith.
 They also think Pence, who represented Indiana in Congress and as governor, is a good personality fit with the Midwestern state.

 “We believe the path to victory runs through Iowa and all of its 99 counties,” said Scott Reed, co-chair of a super PAC that launched last month to support Pence’s candidacy.